MarcJos/Merope/doc/VoxellationManual.md

 ### Segmentation and format for AMITEX/TMFFT

-AMITEX and TMFFT only accept phase voxelations where :
+AMITEX (for basic voxels) and TMFFT only accept phase voxelations where :
 - each voxel contains an integer $n \in [0, N]$,
 - each phase $n \in [0, N]$ is present in at least one voxel (for $N$ sufficiently small).